seattleflu/documentation/HCT-(UW-Reopening)-tasks.md

 # Updating REDCap records in ID3C

 When a clinical user imports into REDCap to update enrollment fields, to mark a participant for a surge, etc., REDCap does not generate change notifications (DETs).
 Therefore, we need to generate DETs ourselves.
+Typically, we want to pull in these DETs after 7:00 PM so that we don't drown receiving.redcap_det with these DETs and delay "real time" changes, like daily attestations, that need to be processed so that participants can get invited quickly.

 Ask the clinical user the start and stop times of the import.
 Buffer a couple of minutes on either side and then configure the following command to export DETs.
 Set the --since-date (the start time), --until-date (the end time), the path to your env dir folder with REDCap entries, and where you want the resulting NDJSON file to get written.

 REDCAP_API_URL="https://redcap.iths.org/api/" envdir {path to your env dir folder with REDCap entries} id3c redcap-det generate --project-id=23854 --instrument="enrollment_questionnaire" --since-date="2021-03-05 11:14:00" --until-date="2021-03-05 11:28:00" > enrollment_questionnaire_dets.ndjson